vatpac-technology/sops/docs/aerodromes/classc/Walton.md

 ## ATIS
 ### Operational Info
-The Operational Information field should be updated to reflect the level of controlled airspace within the SY C10 area when it is lowernight overnight.
+The Operational Information field should be updated to reflect the level of controlled airspace within the SY C10 area when it is lowered overnight.

 | Condition    | OPR INFO Field |
 | ------------ | -------------- |